zebraz567/StudyFlow-Bot8/README.md

 ## INFO ABOUT MAKING OF THIS:

 This is my first project about a Slack bot .
-I actually made it to participate in a YSWS Program named : 'Macondo'.
+I actually made it to participate in a YSWS Program .

 This bot is made completely using Java-Script in VS Code.(and also buitl with Node.js)